 While our Middle School maintains a distinct identity, it remains very much a part of our entire school community, smoothing the way, intellectually and socially, into the Upper School's rigorous college preparatory classes.
-As our teachers convey the importance of effective communication, problem solving, and hands-on learning, their emphasis is on teaching students to think, evaluate, and express themselves effectively.
+As our teachers convey the importance of effective communication, problem solving, and hands-on learning, their emphasis is on teaching students to think, study, organize, evaluate, and express themselves effectively.
 In middle school, students form the habits and skills that will provide a strong foundation for all that follows.

 Extra Support for Middle School Parents

 We know that the transition from elementary school to middle school can be almost as tough on parents as it is on kids.
-That's why Director of Middle School Marion Knoll and the Middle School teachers make themselves extra available to parents as they negotiate how to give their children both more responsibility and more freedom.
+That's why Director of Middle School Cheryl MacPherson and the Middle School teachers make themselves extra available to parents as they negotiate how to give their children both more responsibility and more freedom.
 Throughout the year, parents receive personalized comments on their child's progress, phone calls and correspondence from their child's advisor, and invitations to campus for social gatherings, information sessions, presentations and performances, and volunteer opportunities.

 I can not say enough wonderful things about the 6th grade campout.
 I appreciate your dedication to these students and willingness to give up three days to spend with our children around the clock so they can bond, experience the beauty of Sewanee, appreciate their surroundings/nature, explore being both independent and working together, sharing responsibilities to benefit the whole group. ~ Amy Donald, parent